Sheriff shares tips on staying safe

 Keeping ourselves and our children safe at home and away from home is as important as ever.
 Pine County Sheriff Jeff Nelson said there are two important factors to keep in mind to help improve the chances of avoiding becoming the victim of a crime.

 “People tend to get into their safety bubble and forget to be aware of their surroundings,” Nelson said.
 “Most of us are in our ‘comfort zone’ and shouldn’t be.
-The other [factor] is communication with their law enforcement agency and their neighbors.”
+The other is communication, with their law enforcement agency and their neighbors.”

 Nelson pointed out that most criminal acts are crimes of opportunity, and have a risk versus reward effect on criminals.
 If the risk is too great they will move on.